DannyNouzman/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is my capstone project of IBM's "Data Science Professional Certificate" program on Coursera
+In this repository I'm going to store files which belongs to my capstone project of IBM's "Data Science Professional Certificate" program on Coursera